SalsaBoy990/static-site-express-heroku/README.md

 `web: node ./heroku/serve.js`

 The Express server will run on Heroku, but you need improve security!
-(For serving on localhost there is no need for this).
-For example, you really should set security headers with the `helmet` npm package:
+I already set security headers with the `helmet` npm package:

 ````javascript
 // Set Security Headers.